Looking for an effective method to transfer photos from your iPhone to your computer? This post has got you covered, my friend!

 2) On your Mac, open System Preferences from the Apple menu.

-4) Click the Options button and now you can check the boxes next to them to turn them on.
+4) Click the Options button and now you can check the boxes to turn on iCloud Photo Library and My Photo Stream.
 Click Done to save your settings.

 Note: Photo Stream will only sync the photos taken on your iPhone or iPad after you turn it on.
 So to test this feature, you need to take a new photo or screenshot, all photos taken before won’t transfer.